 4. Don’t cut or trim your malamute’s coat

 5. Provide sufficient exercise

-All of these points, including more frequently asked questions will be covered below.
+These points, including more frequently asked questions, will be covered below.

 How To Deal With Malamute Shedding

-Let’s run through in detail the 5 most important steps in successfully maintaining your malamute’s coat.
+Let’s run through 5 essential steps to handle your malamute’s shedding!

 Although you can’t stop your malamute from shedding altogether, you can certainly reduce it to a more manageable level.
 Let’s get started!

 1. Have The Correct Brushing Routine (& Brushes)